-The Teaspoon and the Mountain.
+The teaspoon and the mountain

 According to this model, the self-deceptive belief accords with the teaspoon of evidence the agent attends to, while running contrary to the mountain of ignored evidence encoded in the agent's mind.
-As Neil Van Leeuwen (2008) has it, when an agent is self-deceived that p, the desire that p makes it uncomfortable to attend to the evidence that p and more pleasant to attend to the evidence that p.
+As I've argued before (2008), when an agent is self-deceived that p, the desire that p makes it uncomfortable to attend to the evidence that p and more pleasant to attend to the evidence that p.
 The attention on the scanty evidence that p causes or at least perpetuates the belief that p.